SunlayGGX/Storm/README.md

 - **rbViscosityMethod (string, facultative)**: Specify what method to use when computing viscosity force of a fluid particle on a rigid body particle.
 This setting is case insensitive.
 Allowed values are “Standard” (default) and “XSPH”.
 - **fluidParticleRemovalMode (string, facultative)**: Specify what method formula to use to detect a fluid particle overlaps a rigid body particle, therefore should be eliminated at initialization time.
 This setting is case insensitive.
 Allowed values are “Sphere” (default) and “Cube”.
 - **noStickConstraint (boolean, facultative)**: Enforce the no-stick constraint as explicited in R. Bridson book.
 Since it is experimental, default is false.
 For now, the setting is only implemented for DFSPH.
-- **useCoendaEffect (boolean, facultative)**: Use Coenda effect penalty forces.
+- **useCoandaEffect (boolean, facultative)**: Use Coanda effect penalty forces.
 Since it is experimental, default is false.
 For now, the setting is only implemented for DFSPH.
 - **floorExitLevelY (float, facultative)**: If set, the simulation will exit when any dynamic rigidbodies hit the floor below this point.
 Default is unset (the feature is disabled).